Hours of work, breaks & rosters

-Awards, enterprise agreements and other registered agreements have rules about how an employee's hours of work should be set.
+Awards, enterprise agreements and other registered agreements have rules about an employee's hours of work, breaks, rosters and rostered days off.

 Breaks